 Remember when eating a diet higher in protein drink plenty of water in order to replenish the considerable amount lost during protein metabolism.
 Try and stay on the safe side by avoiding extreme high-protein diets full of saturated fats like the ketogenic diets (Atkins) and you will be in much better physical standing (read more).

 I recommend 1 gram of protein per lb of lean body mass for males and females who exercise at least 3 times per week and are trying to gain muscle mass.

-If you have trouble consuming that much protein with food alone, I highly suggest you pick up some Optimum Nutrition Protein Powders, a source of inexpensive, high quality protein.
-One extra protein shake a day could make all the difference in the world.
+If you have trouble consuming that much protein with food alone, I highly suggest you pick up some Optimum Nutrition Protein Powders, a source of inexpensive, high-quality protein.
+One extra protein shake each day could make all the difference in the world.

 To Lose Fat:

 I recommend .8 grams of protein per lb of lean body mass for males and females who exercise at least 3 times per week and are trying to lose body fat.